The Final Cut (album): Aftermath and legacy

-With no plans to tour in support of the album, Waters and Gilmour instead turned to solo projects.
-Gilmour recorded and toured his second solo studio album About Face in 1984, using it to express his feelings on a range of topics from the murder of musician John Lennon to his relationship with Waters, who also began to tour his debut solo studio album, The Pros and Cons of Hitch Hiking that same year.
+With no plans to tour in support of the album, Waters and Gilmour turned to solo projects.
+Gilmour recorded and toured his second solo studio album About Face in 1984, using it to express his feelings on a range of topics from the murder of John Lennon to his relationship with Waters, who also released and began to tour in support of his debut solo studio album, The Pros and Cons of Hitch Hiking, the same year.
 Mason released his second solo studio album, Profiles, in August 1985.

 In 1985, faced with a potentially ruinous lawsuit from his record company and band members, Waters resigned.
 He believed that Pink Floyd was a "spent force".Jones, Peter (1986).
 "It's the Final Cut: Pink Floyd to Split Officially" He applied to the High Court to prevent the Pink Floyd name from ever being used again.
 His lawyers discovered that the partnership had never been formally confirmed, and Waters returned to the High Court in an attempt to gain a veto over further use of the band's name.
 Gilmour's team responded by issuing a press release affirming that Pink Floyd would continue; he told a Sunday Times reporter that "Roger is a dog in the manger and I'm going to fight him".